cathkasenda/cathkasenda/README.md

   - 🌱 I recently built an application for "EDUCATION" to be accessible by anyone despite their financial backgrounds.
   - 👯 I am looking forward to contribute into an Entry Level Software Engineering role :)

-Conenct with me through: [LinkedIn](https://www.linkedin.com/in/cathleen-kasenda-410808247/) to see more of my experiences!
+Connect with me through: [LinkedIn](https://www.linkedin.com/in/cathleen-kasenda-410808247/) to see more of my experiences!
 Feel free to reach out to me via Email: cathleen.kasenda@gmail.com